Associate Professor and Chair, Psychology

-In my free time, I enjoy fly fishing, reading, writing, playing the guitar and drums, running, and cooking.
-My favorite hobby, however, is picking up new hobbies.
+Elliott was born and raised in a Christian home in the Portland area and is happy to be back in the Pacific Northwest.
+In his free time, he enjoys fly fishing, reading, writing, playing the guitar and drums, running, and cooking.
+His favorite hobby, however, is picking up new hobbies.